-A list of success factors were identified to influence transferability and scalability of good practice examples into different contexts, both within the same country but also across borders.
-The factors and its underlying criteria serve to assess both the transferability of a good practice example and its possible scalability, as no differences could be determined.
+A list of success factors was identified to assess and influence transferability and scalability of good practices in different contexts, both within the same country and across borders.
+The factors and their underlying principles served to assess both the transferability of a good practice and its scalability, as no differences could be determined.
 These success factors are described in the next chapter.

-Bringing together these four aspects (information and knowledge about the practice in combination with a needs analysis; feasibility of implementation; necessity to adapt elements; possibility to transfer the practice) is a good basis upon which to decide whether the practice in question is likely to bring about change in the new place and whether this can be done in a cost-effective way.
+Scrutinising these four factors is a good basis upon which to decide whether the practice in question is likely to bring about change in the new place and whether this can be done in a cost-effective way.